 a.
 Write more lists

 b.
 Better execute a plan on saving for a new car, scheduling regular blog posts, finding a time that works best to workout, meal planning, getting started on that endless list of books you want to read.

 c.
 Step by step, you can create a path and set yourself up to finish what you have started.

 V. WRITE+ REFLECT

-I say to write because writing has a way of sort of engraving something in our brains.
-Pen or pencil to paper generated by thoughts in that exact moment.
-It makes it permanent, it forces you to think or go back to it later, it ignites something in the brain.
-Write it out, rap it out, record a voice memo, record a video, type it into a word document, anything to get your thoughts out of your pretty little head and to a place where you can read, hear, see them at a later time.
-Reflect upon what you did in the last week or two or month, what you liked, what you didn’t, what you learned, what you got excited about, what you appreciate and what you’re going to do next week.
+Write because there’s sort of this magic that happens when you do.
+Pen to paper has a way of sort of engraving something in our brains.
+It makes your thoughts and ideas permanent, forcing you to think or go back to it later, igniting something in the brain.
+Write it out, rap it out, record a voice memo, record a video, type it into a word document, anything to get your thoughts out of your pretty little head and to a place where you can read, hear, see them.
+Reflect upon what you did in the last week or two, what you liked, what you didn’t, what you learned, what you got excited about, what you appreciate and what you’re going to do next week.
 Reflect and grow babes.